4d/4d-for-ios/docs/Actions-IncludeActionCustomTemplate.md

 </div>

-In this tutorial, we'll guide you to add actions to custom templates.
+In this tutorial, we are going to see how it is easy to **add actions to custom templates**.

 ## STEP 1.
 Download the Starter Project

-To begin, downlod the Starter Project, which includes:
+To begin, download the Starter Project, which includes:

 * 2 List custom form templates (TasksList and TasksCollection)
 * 1 Detail custom form template (TasksDetail)